What is Ratio Analysis?

 What is Days Payable Ratio analysis?

-Like with all the other turnover ratios, most analyst prefer to calculate much intuitive Days payable.
+Like with all the other turnover ratios, most analysts prefer to calculate many intuitive Days payable.
 Payable days represent the average number of days a company takes to make the payment to its suppliers.

 Payable Days = 365 / 4 = 91.25 ~ 91 days